+Next we show that if $Z_j$ is bounded up to flops, then $Z_{j-1}$ is also bounded up to flops for all $j=1,\cdots,k$.
+Thus, because ${Z_k}$ is bounded up to flops, we have $Z_0$ is bounded up to flops.

-Suppose $X_j$ is bounded up to flop.
-That is, there exits a klt variety $X'_j$ isomorphic to $X_j$ in codimension 1 which belongs to a bounded family.
-After taking a $\mathbb{Q}$-factorization, we can assume that $X'_j$ is $\mathbb{Q}$-factorial.
-As, $\phi_j:X'_j\dashrightarrow X_j$ is an isomorphism in codimension 1 of projective varieties, it is also a birational contraction.
-Thus, we can apply Proposition \ref{3.7} to the Mori fibre space $X_{j-1}\rightarrow X_j$ and obtain a commutative diagram
+Suppose $Z_j$ is bounded up to flops, then there exists a klt variety $Z'_j$ which is isomorphic to $Z_j$ in codimension 1 and is in a bounded family.
+Because $\phi_j: Z'_j\dashrightarrow Z_j$ is an isomorphism in codimension 1 between projective varieties, it is also a birational contraction.
+Also since $Z_j$ is $\mathbb{Q}$-factorial, we can apply Proposition \ref{3.7} to the Mori fiber space $Z_{j-1}\rightarrow Z_j$ and obtain a commutative diagram

-where the horizontal arrow $X'_{j-1}\dashrightarrow X_{j-1}$ is an isomorphism in codimension 1 of $\mathbb{Q}$-factorial projective varieties.
-As all horizontal arrows in the diagram are isomorphisms in codimension 1 of $\mathbb{Q}$-factorial projective varieties, it follows that $\rho(X_{j-1}/X_j)=\rho(X'_{j-1}/X'_j)=1$; hence $X'_{j-1}\rightarrow X'_j$ is a $K_{X'_{j-1}}$-Mori fiber space.
+where the horizontal arrow $Z'_{j-1}\dashrightarrow Z_{j-1}$ is an isomorphism in codimension 1 of $\mathbb{Q}$-factorial projective varieties.
+As all horizontal arrows in the diagram are isomorphisms in codimension 1 of $\mathbb{Q}$-factorial projective varieties, it follows that $\rho(Z_{j-1}/Z_j)=\rho(Z'_{j-1}/Z'_j)=1$; hence $Z'_{j-1}\rightarrow Z'_j$ is a $K_{Z'_{j-1}}$-Mori fiber space.